Welcome! How wonderful that you are visiting! Feel free to look around. For those of you who do not know me yet, here a very brief introduction:

 Computing group of

 Prof. Laurent Demanet, in the Mathematics department of MIT.
-My key focus areas are seismic imaging and inversion.
+My key focus areas are: the physics of porous media (incl. pore-pressure anomalies), multi-physics approaches, imaging, characterization, and inversion.

 During this postdoctoral position, I have developed a 2D time-domain finite-difference modeling code for modeling coupled seismo-electromagnetic phenomena.
 With this code, seismo-electromagnetic wave propagation can be modeled in complex media.
 It is also useful for testing interferometric applications.
 The project is funded as part of a Shell Global Solutions International B.V.-FOM (Dutch Foundation for Fundamental Research on Matter) Industrial Partnership Program called `Innovative Physics for oil and gas'.
 More information: fom.nl